-“May I now introduce the Comptess of Langdon?
+“May I now introduce the Comptess of Lavison?
 The Comptess is perhaps the most famous of the members of the court of Aquitaine and is a close friend of Prince Edward.
 She is also a very close friend of mine”

 She is laying the groundwork for Ximene’s change of identity.
 Hmmm!
 There was an underlying warmth in that short introduction.
 Just how well does Joan know Ximene.

-If the Earl of Salisbury was standing alongside me now as he did so long ago, looking down at the Garonne River, I would be tempted to ask the question of the him.
+If the Earl of Salisbury was standing alongside me now as he did so long ago, looking down at the Garonne River, I would be tempted to ask the question of him.

 “Do you know about Ximene?!”

 The Comptess appeared.
 She was dressed differently from the other women.
 Her dress was black and studded with gold beads.
 She wore a bodice similar to the jackets worn by the men except that it did not extend beyond her waist and rose to a tight fitting collar.
 It showed nothing of what lay beneath.
-In comparison with the other women in the room it presented an austere, almost military appearance.
+In comparison with the other women in the room, it presented an austere, almost military appearance.
 This image was emphasised by the fact that she wore a long black cloak loosely tied over one shoulder and long gloves, which were embellished with a gold claw on every finger.
 The costume threw into sharp contrast the mask she wore.
 It was unmistakably the face of an eagle but was constructed of “feathers” which picked up and reflected every candle and every flare.

 As she walked across the room Joan stretched out her hands in welcome.
 The Comptess diverted from her own progress to raise her own arms to grasp Joan’s hands.
 As she did so the transition was completed.
-Underneath the cloak were layer upon layer of super reflecive gold feathers.
+Underneath the cloak were layer upon layer of super reflective gold feathers.
 It was as though the Comptess was a Gold Eagle or the Gold Eagle was the Comptess, or even that the two co-existed.

 A superb meal was served, the centre piece of which was Langoustines served in mustard sauce and a variety of light salad dishes.
-Throughout the meal Phillipa bombarded him with information about her imminent performance.
+Throughout the meal, Phillipa bombarded him with information about her imminent performance.
 John was more concerned to get a glimpse of the Comptess’ eyes to gauge for how she was feeling.
 Her eyes were buried behind the mask; his task was impossible!